gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/graphview.md

 | `edges_count()`, `add_edge`, `delete_edge` | Edge list maintenance; `add_edge` returns `false` if endpoints are invalid.                                              |
 | `set_current_node`, `current_node`         | Update or read the selection index tracked for this edit (applied to the inner `Graph` when the closure finishes).       |

 After the closure returns, the control updates edge connectivity, may resize the backing surface, and repaints if anything changed.
+If `MultiSelect` is enabled and the closure changes any node’s multi-selection state (`set_selected`), `on_selection_changed` may be dispatched after the closure returns.

 ```rs
 graph_view.modify_graph(|g| {